UtrechtUniversity/MATLAB-on-HPC/README.md

 ```
 > docker pull uumatlabinstall/matlab-hpc-compile:matlab2018a
 ```

+To build a container yourself instead of pulling this ready to use container you may also follow [this guide](./build_container.md).

 ## Step 5: Start docker container

 Type the following command to start a docker container: